 The approved treasury indicator limits for the maturity structure of debt and the limits placed on investments placed for greater than one year in duration are the key parameters used to address this risk.
-The Authority approved treasury and investment strategies address the main risks and the Treasurer addresses the operational risks within the approved parameters.
-This includes:
+The Authority's approved treasury and investment strategies address the main risks and are addressed within approved parameters.
+These include: